rfamilara/Map-PlacesAPI-Integration/README.md

 # Map-PlacesAPI-Integration

-This document explains how we begin testing the API with json array then with PLaces API to GET venue information.
-The venue category was set as pizza while the filter was initially narrowed down to the state of Chicago; hence, the latitude of 41.878 and longitude -87.630.
+This document explains initial integration with Foursquare API to GET data and display json array then with PLaces API to GET venue information.
+The venue category was set as pizza while the filter was initially narrowed down to the state of Chicago; hence, the latitude of 41.878 and longitude -87.630 was also set up.

 We signed up to https://developer.foursquare.com/docs/api then acquired the client_ID and client_secret then perform initial tests through POSTMAN and Code sandbox.
 Initial actions performed were as follows: